supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **Tim** (Front-Line Focus): “You know front-line reality from having worked in it.
 How do you coach seasonal staff to deliver genuine joy in jobs that aren’t always glamorous or well-paid?”

-**John**: "You mentioned the first 90 days are critical for new employees, but seasonal workers might only be with you for 90 days total.
-How does that change your approach to leadership development and coaching culture?"

 ---

 ## Part 5: Safety Culture vs. Compliance & Modern Workforce (8–10 minutes)